 Many graduates also go on to pursue their master or doctoral degrees in programs such as UIU’s MBA program.

 What is a bachelor’s of science in business administration?

 A Bachelor of Science in Business Administration (BSBA) is a versatile degree that has a very broad area of study, generalized to learning business principles, laws, practices and ethics.
 The versatility of a bachelor’s in business administration degree allows students to specialize their studies to pursue their career goals.
-UIU offers seven areas of study to focus their degree path—entrepreneurship, marketing, finance, general business, global, sports admin, human resources, and human services administration.
+UIU offers seven areas of study to focus their degree path—entrepreneurship, marketing, finance, general business, sports admin, human resources, and human services administration.

 Can I complete a business administration degree online?